alanmansour/GramAI/reports/README.md

 >
 > Answer:

 We used `prometheus-fastapi-instrumentator` to allow us to easily instrument our FastAPI application with Prometheus to setup monitoring.
 We exposed the metrics on the `/metrics` endpoint of our deployed app.
 We also setup a Prometheus sidecar container for Cloud Run that scrapes metrics from port 8080 every 30 seconds.
 To automate some monitoring procedures, we created a policy called "Exceeding limit of expected requests" as part of alerting, which triggers email sending with a warning message to a notification group when the number of requests to our API exceeds some specified limit.
 The target we selected is "PROMETHEUS TARGET - PROMETHEUS/HTTP_REQUESTS_TOTAL/COUNTER".
-All data points in the most recent rolling window (5 min) combined together by using the aggregation function (rate) to form a single point.
+All data points in the most recent rolling window (5 min) are combined together by using the aggregation function (rate) to form a single point.
 This helps to control whether our application gets too many requests than normal.

 ### Question 24